bpg/terraform-provider-proxmox/examples/README.md

 well as documentation examples.
 The examples are not meant to be used in production.

-NOTE: during migration to TF plugin framework, examples of migrated resources / data sources will be moving from `/example` to `/examples` folder
+NOTE: during migration to the TF plugin framework, examples of migrated resources / data sources will be moving from `/example` to `/examples` folder